-NEH anticipates approximately \$1,000,000 to fund an estimated 10 recipients per deadline.
+NEH anticipates approximately \$800,000 to fund an estimated six recipients.

 NEH will not determine the amount available until Congress enacts the final FY 2023 budget.
 This notice is subject to the availability of appropriated funds and is a contingency action taken to ensure that, should funds become available for this purpose, NEH can process applications and issue awards in a timely manner.